-The Class A Shares will be qualified investments for a trust governed by a registered retirement savings plan ("RRSP"), deferred profit sharing plan ("DPSP"), registered retirement income fund ("RRIF"), or tax-free savings account ("TFSA") (any of the foregoing a "Deferred Plan") at a particular time if the Corporation qualifies as a mortgage investment corporation under the Tax Act at such particular time and if throughout the calendar year in which the particular time occurs, the Corporation does not hold as part of its property any indebtedness, whether by way of Mortgage or otherwise, of a person who is an annuitant, a beneficiary, an employer, a subscriber, or a holder, as the case may be, of or under the relevant Deferred Plan or of any other person who does not deal at arm's length with that person.
+The Class A Shares will be qualified investments for a trust governed by a registered retirement savings plan ("RRSP"), registered retirement income fund ("RRIF"), tax-free savings account ("TFSA"), registered education savings plan ("RESP"), or registered disability savings plan ("RDSP") (any of the foregoing a "Deferred Plan") at a particular time if the Corporation qualifies as a mortgage investment corporation under the Tax Act at such particular time and if throughout the calendar year in which the particular time occurs, the Corporation does not hold as part of its property any indebtedness, whether by way of Mortgage or otherwise, of a person who is an annuitant, a beneficiary, an employer, a subscriber, or a holder, as the case may be, of or under the relevant Deferred Plan or of any other person who does not deal at arm's length with that person.
 Deferred Plans will generally not be liable for tax in respect of any dividends received from the Corporation.